GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 {% include figure.html img="ORFacetSplit.JPG" alt="Custom Facet plus add a column" caption="Facet by GREL value.split & Add a column" width="100%" %}

+{% include button.md text="Watch the steps above on this video" link="" color="info" %}

 Below is an alternative method using GREL and a language known as Regular Expression or Regex, which searches for patterns in strings.

 {% capture text %}